rurban/ctl/README.md

 ## Acknowledgements

-Tahnks you `glouw` for three-letter variant https://github.com/glouw/ctl.
+Tahnks you `glouw` for the initial three-letter variant https://github.com/glouw/ctl.
 Thank you `kully` for the Plotly code, and thank you for the general review.
 Thank you `smlckz` for the `foreach` cleanup.